michalmonday/CSV-Parser-for-Arduino/README.md

+## What is CSV format
+CSV means comma separated values.
+It's like a normal "txt" file with commas at regular places to separate some values.
+Typically the first line of CSV file is a "header", containing names of columns (this way any reader knows which column means what).
+Example CSV file with header and 2 columns:

+> Date,Temperature
+> 2020/06/12,20
+> 2020/06/13,22
+> 2020/06/14,21

+Using CSV format is one way of organising data, which makes it easy for programs to read.

-# What is it
+## What is this CSV parser
 It's a class to which you can supply:
 - csv string (including new-line characters)
 - [format string](#how-to-specify-value-types) (where each letter specifies type of value for each column)

-Class parses that string, stores the values and provides you with:
+Class parses that string, in other words, it extracts values, stores them and provides you with:
 - easily accessible set of arrays (their types are specified by the format string)

-# Motivation
+## Motivation
 I wanted to parse [covid-19 csv](https://github.com/tomwhite/covid-19-uk-data) data and couldn't find any csv parser for Arduino.
 So instead of rushing with a quick/dirty solution, I decided to write something that could be reused in the future (possibly by other people too).

-# Usage example
+## Usage example
 ```cpp
 char * csv_str = "my_strings,my_longs,my_ints,my_chars,my_floats,my_hex,my_to_be_ignored\n"
 		 "hello,70000,140,10,3.33,FF0000,this_value_wont_be_stored\n"